 You must be notified and give written consent.

-COLI can only be taken out on the top 35 percent of highest-paid employees.
+COLI can only be taken out on the top 35% of highest-paid employees.

-Your employer cannot punish you for rejecting the plan.
+Your employer can’t punish you for rejecting the plan.

-Corporate-owned life insurance is not illegal as long as an employer follows these guidelines.
+Corporate-owned life insurance isn’t illegal as long as an employer follows these guidelines.
 If you’re not sure if you agreed to a corporate-owned policy before, check with your HR department or benefits manager — they’re required to let you know.